Hendrix-CS/csci151/index.md

 If they are unable to do so, only the instructor is authorized to record milestones for students working alone.

-Incorporating code from a generative AI coding assistant is considered **plagiarism** and is not allowed.
+{% include warning.html content="Incorporating code from a generative AI coding assistant is considered **plagiarism** and is not allowed." %}

 {% include important.html content="Lab attendance is required.
 We will be stationed in the Snoddy Computer Lab in the library for our lab times." %}